;

 1-4

-Mathematics Education Core — 18-21 hours
+Mathematics Education Core — 18-21 credits

-A. Required Courses — 12 hours
+A. Required Courses — 12 credits

 MED 731Learning Theories in Mathematics Education